-Provide an explanation of your internal structures, referring to your functions and how your structure relates to the roles and responsibilities.
+Provide an explanation of your internal structures referring to your functions and how the structure relates to the roles and responsibilities.

-• Information relating to the legislation relevant to the authority's functions
+• Information relating to the legislation relevant to your functions

-Explain the legislative basis of your activities.
+An explanation of the legislative basis of your activities.
 If appropriate, explain any legislation for which you take the lead.

-• Lists of and information relating to other organisations with which you work in partnership
+• Lists of and information relating to organisations with which you work in partnership

-This information only needs to be enough to identify the relationship between these bodies and you.
-This will include the identity of your sponsoring government department.
+This information need be only sufficient for the purposes of identifying the relationship between your organisation and these bodies.
+This will include the identity of the sponsoring government department.